wwarthen/RomWBW/Source/Doc/UserGuide.md

 The mapping of a hardware disk (and slice) to a Drive letter in an operating system.
 A Drive has a file system installed on it

+#### Disk Image

+A disk image is a predefined image of a complete CP/M filesystem, or filesystem(s), including any partition tables (for hard disk images).
+Each disk image has the complete set of normal applications and tools distributed with the associated operating system or application suite.

+This comes in for form of a file which is suitable for copying directly onto target media, using a modern computer.
+It is generally easier to use these disk images than transferring files over individually.
+See the section [Disk Images] for further details.

 ## Startup Hardware Discovery

 During startup RomWBW performs detection for hardware supported by your